pythonarcade/arcade/doc/sample_games.rst

 Games Made With Arcade
 ======================

+Here are some sample games made with Arcade.
-Have a sample game you'd like to share here?
+Have a game you'd like to share here?
 E-mail paul@cravenfamily.com.

+You also might want to check out sample Arcade games from:

+* :ref:`2020_game_jam`
+* :ref:`concept_games`
+* :ref:`platformer_tutorial`

 Ready or Not?
 ~~~~~~~~~~~~~